Introduction to Textiles - Training Short Course 30 Sept - 2 October 2014, Manchester, UK

 The 89th Textile Institute World Conference 2 - 6 November 2014, Wuhan, China

-The Textile Institute and Wuhan Textile University hope the conference will provide the opportunity for TI Members along with industry representatives to take part in this prestigious event.
+The Textile Institute and Wuhan Textile University hope the conference will provide the opportunity for many of our international members to take part in this prestigious event.
 Presentations from industry and education are invited providing an international platform for information exchange and networking.

 Parliamentary Lunch FULLY - FULLY BOOKED 21 November 2014, House of Lords, London, UK